Table of Contents

 Remember how that happened to me?

-Here’s what you do to not let it happen to you.
+Here’s what you do not to let it happen to you.
 You flag a taxi on the move instead of those that are sitting idle on the street.

 Or, don’t flag taxis at all!
-Use an Uber-like apps like Grab to get an upfront and honest rate.
+Use an Uber-like app like Grab to get an upfront and honest rate.
 Apps like these became one of my best friends throughout my traveling adventures in Thailand.

 Local tip: If you doubt getting in a taxi, ask if it's "metered."
 All legit taxis should be metered, and any that give you prices upfront are usually there to scam you.